The Mayor's Travels

 The Mayor, Cllr Mrs Melanie Coleman, made these comments about the Underwood's story, "it is so romantic, engaged at Easter, married at Christmas, it was lovely to be a tiny part in their special day."

 Thank you to Philip and Wendy for letting us share your amazing milestone with the people of Rushden, we wish you all the very best!

 Mayor visits Gill and Roy Burridge on their Diamond

-Just before the second lockdown on the 29th October, the Town Mayor, Cllr Mrs Melanie Coleman, and the Mayor's Consort, Cllr David Coleman, paid a doorstep visit to Gill and Roy Burridge to congratulate them on the fantastic milestone of their 60th Wedding Anniversary and to discover more about their story…
+Just before the second lockdown on Thursday 29th October, the Town Mayor, Cllr Mrs Melanie Coleman, and the Mayor's Consort, Cllr David Coleman, paid a doorstep visit to Gill and Roy Burridge to congratulate them on the fantastic milestone of their 60th Wedding Anniversary and to discover more about their story…

 The couple met 66 years ago at Cardington Mill and were married 6 years later.
 They then moved to Rushden shortly after, as Roy took up employment with Arthur Sanders Ltd.